sahildave/Search-View-Layout/README.md

         }
     });

-Listen to layout collapse/expand by using `setOnToggleVisibilityListener`.
+**Listen to collapse/expand animation** by using `setOnToggleAnimationListener`.
 For eg the FAB in demo hides on expanded and shows on collapse.

-    searchViewLayout.setOnToggleVisibilityListener(new SearchViewLayout.OnToggleVisibilityListener() {
+    searchViewLayout.setOnToggleAnimationListener(new SearchViewLayout.OnToggleAnimationListener() {
         @Override
         public void onStart(boolean expanded) {
             if(expanded) {